wootwoot1234/Superhost-Tools/README.md

 - [x] Add Heroku deploy button.
 - [ ] Remove airbnb credentials from DB and just store the access-token
 - [ ] Allow users to manually send a scheduled message
+- [ ] Allow users to modify messages individually
 - [ ] Clean up README
 - [ ] Add pricing engine user introduction walk though (similar to the messaging walk though).
 New users are probably pretty confused how to use it.
 Need a better explanation of how to use it for users that have just registered accounts.
 - [ ] Create tests for the code
 - [x] Re-factor DB code and DB structure.
-DB structure and code is inefficient.
-I could really use some help here from someone that knows mongodb/mongoose better than me.
-- [x] Add config values to Heroku Config Vars
+- [ ] Add config values to Heroku Config Vars
+- [x] Reorder pricing rules
+- [x] Add min and max pricing rules

 ## HELP WANTED
 I'm still currently working on fixing bugs and adding features to Superhost Tools and can use your help.
 Send me pull requests and I'll respond ASAP.  :)  Thanks!